vormkracht10/laravel-seo-scanner/README.md

     /**
      * The name of the check.
      */
-    public string $title = "The page has a canonical tag";
+    public string $title = "The page has a canonical meta tag";

     /**
      * The priority of the check (in terms of SEO).